neuro-symbolic-ai/reasoning_with_nle_emnlp_2024/README.md

-# Reasoning with Natural Language Explanations (Tutorial at EMNLP 2024)
+# Reasoning with Natural Language Explanations (Tutorial @ EMNLP 2024)

 Explanation constitutes an archetypal feature of human rationality, underpinning learning and generalisation, and representing one of the media supporting scientific discovery and communication.